 Voting matters!
 And, just as important as voting is “understanding” who - and what - you are voting for.
 Before you vote, take some time to find out about all the registered political parties (i.e. visit their websites, research their political track records, research what causes or policies they are supporting, etc.).
 Elections Canada tries to make … Continue reading Election Day is Approaching: Are You Ready To Vote Canada?

 Global News just reported that the Bank of Canada has cut their key interest rates, as the “economy falls into recession” (July 15, 2015).
 For those working in mental health (and other helping professions), this is sobering news.
 Mental health service providers know that this kind of news – and reality – can be devastating to individuals and their families.
 Quite frequently, … Continue reading Recession & Depression: 10 Tips For Supporting Good Mental Health

-“EVERYONE IS INTERESTING, AS LONG AS YOU ASK THEM THE RIGHT QUESTIONS.”–PLUM JOHNSON Author Plum Johnson won the 2015 RBC Taylor Prize, for her book They Left Us Everything: A Memoir.
+“EVERYONE IS INTERESTING, AS LONG AS YOU ASK THEM THE RIGHT QUESTIONS" –PLUM JOHNSON Author Plum Johnson won the 2015 RBC Taylor Prize, for her book They Left Us Everything: A Memoir.
 As the winner of this annual award, which celebrates excellence in Canadian literary non-fiction, she received $25,000.
-Since receiving this award, Johnson has been … Continue reading They Left Us Everything: A Memoir (Plum Johnson Book Reading)
+Since receiving this award, Johnson has … Continue reading They Left Us Everything: A Memoir (Plum Johnson Book Reading)

 In a diverse Country like Canada (and in an even more diverse city like Toronto), those in the helping professions (health, social service, social justice, etc.) are forever grappling to stay abreast of the needs of their service users.
 With this, an investment in continuing education provides an opportunity to gain the insights needed, to … Continue reading Continuing Education: Fostering More Inclusive and LGBTTIQQ2SA Friendly Services